biosyshack/indeed-crawler/README.md

 # indeed-crawler
-Accesses indeed.com and searches for newly posted jobs in a specified city.
+Accesses indeed.com, searches for newly posted jobs in a specified city and writes them to a textfile.